 The last post discussed why we need to make up our minds about prayer, even if it seems silly or childish.
-I said that for me, prayer is often feels like making a wish on a ‘wish chip’ or over a birthday cake.
-Today, I want to suggest that perhaps prayer is also like waving a magic wand…
+Now I want to ask:

 Why should we pray for healing if our Loved One’s illness is chronic?

 Prayer is not a choice

 If a wizard doesn’t have a wand, we begin to doubt whether he truly is a wizard.